tensorpack/tensorpack/README.md

 1. __DataFlow__. process data in Python, with ease and speed.

-	+ Allows you to process data in Python without blocking the training, thanks to multiprocess prefetch & TF Queue prefetch.
+	+ Allows you to process data in Python without blocking the training, by multiprocess prefetch & TF Queue prefetch.
-	+ All data producer has a unified interface, so they can be composed and reused to perform complex preprocessing.
+	+ All data producer has a unified interface, you can compose and reuse them to perform complex preprocessing.

-2. __Callbacks__, including everything you want to do apart from the training iterations, such as:
+2. __Callbacks__, customizable, like `tf.train.SessionRunHook` but more than that.
+Includes everything you want to do apart from the training iterations, such as:
 	+ Change hyperparameters during training
 	+ Print some tensors of interest
 	+ Run inference on a test dataset